The Caversham Guitar School syllabus

-Students will learn a range of skills and knowledge that will set them up for a lifelong enjoyment as a musician.
+Students will learn a range of guitar skills and musical knowledge that will set them up for a lifetime of enjoyment as a musician.
 They'll be a focus on classical technique on classical guitars covering contemporary and classical repertoire.
 Classical training is the perfect basis for all musical aspirations because it is highly transferrable to other styles and instruments.

-Reading music is a valuable skill to learn at a young age but it is commonly overlooked by self-taught rock guitarists.
+Reading music is a valuable skill to learn from a young age but it is commonly overlooked by self-taught rock guitarists.
 Learning to play the guitar without the ability to read music can be a limiting factor for musicians with broad aspirations.
 Although I can play and teach electric rock guitar, it will be a secondary focus.
+We can decide to follow ABRSM or Trinity grades too.

 Inspiration, motivation and aspiration